s0ur4v-d45/s0ur4v-d45/README.md

 ### Hi there, I'm Sourav Das👋

-I am a 3rd year student pusuing a Bachelor's in Computer Science studies from Poornima University, Jaipur.I am a problem solving enthusiast, android developer,programmer in Java.
+I'm a 3rd year student pursuing a Bachelor's in Computer Science studies from Poornima University, Jaipur.I am a problem solving enthusiast, android developer, programmer in Java.